StudyBahn/StudyBahn/README.md

 Welcome!

-we are a team of students dedicated to contributing to the HSRW students interdependent academic success via providing University-related, and extra curricular course notes! feel free to browse through the folder that are in the work to cover subjects from our 4 faculties.
+we are a team of students dedicated to contributing to the HSRW students interdependent academic success via providing University-related, and extracurricular course notes! feel free to browse through the folder that are in the work to cover subjects from our 4 faculties.